Short-Author Papers

 Research outline

-I am a Herchel Smith Fellow at the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
+I am a Postdoctoral Research Fellow at the University of Bristol.
+Previously, I was the Herchel Smith Fellow at the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
 I'm interested in things that go bump in the fabric of space-time (aka, black holes crashing together).
 I am working to answer the question of how black holes and neutron stars find each other and collide, producing the space-time ripples that we observe with detectors like LIGO and Virgo.
 I did my PhD at Monash University in Melbourne, Australia.
 My PhD supervisors were Associate Professor Paul Lasky and Professor Eric Thrane.
 I'm an alumnus of the OzGrav organisation and a member of the LIGO Scientific Collaboration.

 In both my PhD thesis and my current work, I focus primarily on things to do with the dynamical assembly of binary black hole systems.
 I am particularly interested in different dynamical formation environments, such as globular clusters, AGN disks, and nuclear clusters.